Skip to main content

 Navigating the Design Editor

-• Create new types of elements and sections
+• Create new types of elements or sections

 Understanding the Canvas